M1tsumi/ArcPythonBot/README.md

 - **Contributors** who help improve this bot
 - **[Lycaris](https://notion.so/)** for the comprehensive Notion website with detailed game information
 - **PrincessBell** and **Samkee** for providing valuable game information and event details
-- **Bell** for contributing to the purification event implementation and game mechanics

 ## 📞 Support